- Soil Test Kit (Optional)

 If you don’t want to start over with a new lawn and wish to simply repair it, you will want to apply a selective post-emergent herbicide.
 A selective herbicide kills only the plants it is labeled to kill whereas a non-selective herbicide will kill any plant it touches.
 A post-emergent herbicide is designed to kill any currently existing weeds.
 It’s helpful if you are able to identify the type of weed your lawn has so that you can select a post-emergent herbicide that will kill it.
 A few post-emergent herbicide options are located below.
 Read all product labels thoroughly before applying.

-If you have a St. Augustine or centipede lawn you are trying to revive, make sure the herbicide you apply has the active ingredient, Atrazine, in it like Spectracide Weed Stop for Lawns for St. Augustine and Centipede, Hi-Yield Atrazine Weed Killer or Southern Ag Atrazine.
+If you have a St. Augustine or centipede lawn you are trying to revive, make sure the herbicide you apply has the active ingredient, Atrazine, in it like Spectracide Weed Stop for Lawns for St. Augustine and Centipede or Hi-Yield Atrazine Weed Killer.
 St. Augustine and centipede are sensitive to ingredients like MSMA or 2,4-D and will be damaged if these chemicals are applied to it.

 Step 4: Install New Sod, Plugs, Sod Pods or Seed